AKA bare, bb, raw, breeding.

 Most of the rest are men barebacking with guys they know (or at least believe) have the same HIV status as themselves, either both HIV positive or both negative.
-For this reason they don’t believe there’s a risk of HIV being passed on, although they may be wrong to assume that.
-We often make inaccurate assumptions about our or his HIV status.
-Only a small minority report barebacking with men whose HIV status they know is different to their own.***
+For this reason they don’t believe there’s a risk of HIV being passed on, but if you or your partner don’t know your status for sure, then this is risky.
+Positive guys can give each other different strains of HIV.

 What’s the attraction?